Turbo Takeaways

 Your credit score is an important financial indicator.
 When it comes to VA loans, minimum credit score requirements vary by lender.
 Most lenders prefer borrowers with a minimum credit score of 620.
 Get a free copy of your credit report from the three credit bureaus and check your credit score before you apply for pre-approval.

 If your credit score is lower than what the lenders are looking for, it’s best to work on improving your credit score first.
 Pay your bills on time, reduce your debt load, and dispute any errors on your credit report.
-If your credit score is low due to a lot of debt, look into veteran debt relief programs.

 2. Reduce Your Debt-to-Income Ratio

-Debt-to-income ratio (DTI) compares your gross monthly income against debt payments.
-The Department of Veterans Affairs doesn’t have an income threshold for potential loan borrowers.
-Instead, lenders and the VA evaluate if you can afford to purchase a home by looking at your DTI ratio.
-If your DTI ratio is too high, you may not be able to qualify for the loan.
+Your debt-to-income ratio (DTI) compares your gross monthly income against debt payments.
+The Department of Veterans Affairs doesn’t set a specific income threshold for potential loan borrowers.
+Instead, the VA and lenders assess your ability to afford a home by evaluating your DTI ratio.

 3. Check Your Eligibility

-- Served 90 days in wartime
+• Served 90 days in wartime

-- Served 181 days in peacetime
+• Served 181 days in peacetime

-- Served 90 days under Title 32 duty, of which at least 30 days are continuous, or served six years in the Reserves or National Guard
+• Served 90 days under Title 32 duty, of which at least 30 days are continuous, or served six years in the Reserves or National Guard

-- Survived a spouse who lost their life due to a service-related disability or was killed in the line of duty
+• Survived a spouse who lost their life due to a service-related disability or was killed in the line of duty

 Some of these service requirements are waived if you have a service-related disability and were discharged.
 You’ll need a military discharge document if you’re a veteran and a Leave and Earnings Statement if you are currently serving to get the COE.